quantified-uncertainty/squiggle/packages/website/src/pages/docs/Internal/Invariants.md

 ## To do:

+- Write out invariants for CDFs and Inverse CDFs
 - Provide sources or derivations, useful as this document becomes more complicated
 - Provide definitions for the probability density function, exponential, inverse, log, etc.
 - Provide at least some tests for division